ibirnam/js_closure_tutorial/closure_tutorial.md

 	* Chain always goes *one way*, a parent will *never* have access to the scope of its child

 ## Spider-Man the Variable
 So we made some functions for Spider-Man to do things, but how can we web swing or fight Green Goblin if we don't have an actual Spider-Man to do that?
 Spider-Text requires a Spider-Man character!
-As the game's creater, you want to have a Spider-Man character so that you can make use of the functions you've already written.
+As the game's creator, you want to have a Spider-Man character so that you can make use of the functions you've already written.
 We should write Spider-Man as a closure!

 Let's go over what needs to be captured in this character: